Special-K-s-Flightsim-Bots/DCSServerBot/plugins/mission/README.md

 # Plugin "Mission"
 The mission plugin adds commands for amending the mission list, scheduled restarts, persistent mission- and player-embeds to be displayed in your status channels and ATIS like information for the missions' airports.

+## Uploading of Missions
+You can upload .miz files in the configured admin channel of your server(s).
+You need the DCS Admin role for that.
+Existing missions will be replaced (with security question) and if the server is running with that mission, it will be restarted (another security question will apply).

 ## Discord Commands

 | Command          | Parameter                | Channel                     | Role                  | Description                                                                                                                                                                                                                                          |